flowershow/flowershow-app/docs/site-settings.md

 ## Excluding files from publishing

-Control which files and directories get published.
+Control which files and directories are published.

 ```json
 {